digitalrebar/doc/arch/objects/provider.rst

 Testing Provider
 ~~~~~~~~~~~~~~~~

-The testing provider adds debugging instructions to the Amazon EC2 provider so you can simulate activity without actually creating remote notes.
+The testing provider adds debugging instructions to the Amazon EC2 provider so activity can be simulated without actually creating remote notes.

 * Create a new Provider with the following Rebar CLI call::